|Business Rating:||4.5 / 5|

 High earnings rate on travel

 The Hilton Honors Business card offers the greatest rewards to cardholders who spend a lot of money on hotels and travel.
-You get 12 points per dollar for stays at hotels and resorts in the Hilton portfolio and 6 points per dollar on select travel purchases, including directly booked flights and car rentals, and purchases at U.S. restaurants.
+You get 12 points per dollar directly with stays at hotels and resorts in the Hilton portfolio and 6 points per dollar on select travel purchases, including directly booked flights and car rentals, and purchases at U.S. restaurants.

 On top of that, the Hilton Honors Business card offers a 6-point per dollar bonus for select common business expenses, including purchases at U.S. gas stations, and wireless phone and shipping services in the U.S. The remainder of your eligible purchases earn 3 points per dollar.